xan105/node-xinput-ffi/README.md

 ### obj getButtonsDown(obj [option])
 getState() wrapper to know more easily which buttons are pressed if any.

-Also returns the rest of getState() information normalized for convenience such as ThumbStick position, magnitude, direction (taking the deadzone into account).
-Trigger state and force (taking threshold into account).
+Also returns the rest of getState() information normalized for convenience such as<br/> ThumbStick position, magnitude, direction (taking the deadzone into account).<br/> Trigger state and force (taking threshold into account).<br/>

 options:

+- gamepadIndex:

-	- gamepadIndex: Index of the user's controller.
+Index of the user's controller.
 Can be a value from 0 to 3. _defaults to 0 (1st XInput gamepad)_

-	- deadzone: thumbstick deadzone(s)
+- deadzone:

+thumbstick deadzone(s)<br/>
-				Either an integer (both thumbstick with the same value) or an array of 2 integer: [left,right] _defaults to XInput default's values of [7849,8689]_
+Either an integer (both thumbstick with the same value) or an array of 2 integer: [left,right]<br/>
+_defaults to XInput default's values of [7849,8689]_<br/>

+- directionThreshold:

-	- directionThreshold: float [0.0,1.0] to handle cardinal direction.
+float [0.0,1.0] to handle cardinal direction.<br/>
-						  Set it to 0 to only get "UP RIGHT", "UP LEFT", "DOWN LEFT", "DOWN RIGHT".
+ Set it to 0 to only get "UP RIGHT", "UP LEFT", "DOWN LEFT", "DOWN RIGHT".<br/>
-						  Otherwise add "RIGHT", "LEFT", "UP", "DOWN" to the previous using threshold to differentiate the 2 axes by using range of [-threshold,threshold].
+Otherwise add "RIGHT", "LEFT", "UP", "DOWN" to the previous using threshold to <br/>
+differentiate the 2 axes by using range of [-threshold,threshold].<br/>
-						  _defaults to 0.2_
+_defaults to 0.2_<br/>

+- triggerThreshold:

-	- triggerThreshold: int [0,255] trigger activation threshold.
+int [0,255] trigger activation threshold.<br/>
-						_defaults to XInput value of 30_
+ _defaults to XInput value of 30_<br/>

 Returns an object where:
 - int packetNumber : dwPacketNumber; This value is increased every time the state of the controller has changed.